silva-andrre/ai-security-lab/README.md

 - [LLM Security](https://llmsecurity.net)

 ---
-*Started June 2026 · Updated continuously.
-This project is developed with the support of Claude (Anthropic).
+*This project is developed with the support of Claude (Anthropic).
 Content curation, editorial choices, and responsibility for what is published here are mine.*

-*Iniciado em junho de 2026 · Atualizado continuamente.
-Este projeto é desenvolvido com o apoio do Claude (Anthropic).
+*Este projeto é desenvolvido com o apoio do Claude (Anthropic).
 A curadoria de conteúdo, as escolhas editoriais e a responsabilidade pelo que é publicado aqui são minhas.*